vpenso/scripts/docs/code/rust/vars.md

   = note: `#[warn(unused_variables)]` on by default
 ```

-No effect on original variable `x`:
+No effect on original variable `x` becomes more evident with scopes:

 ```rust
 fn main() {